 Borderline personality disorder (BPD) is a type of personality disorder.
 You might be diagnosed with a personality disorder if you have difficulties with how you think and feel about yourself and other people, and are having problems in your life as a result.

-Having BPD is like the emotional version of being a burn victim.
-Everything in the world hurts more than it seems to for everyone else and any 'thick skin' you are supposed to have just isn't there.
+Everything in the world hurts more than it seems to for everyone else and any 'thick skin' [I am] supposed to have just isn't there.

 When is it diagnosed?

 You might be given a diagnosis of BPD if you experience at least five of the following things, and they've lasted for a long time or have a big impact on your daily life: